 The MEC shall fill vacancies of office via appointment during the Medical Staff year, except the office of the President of the Medical Staff.
-If there is a vacancy in the office of the President of the Medical Staff shall serve the remainder of the term.
+If there is a vacancy in the office of the President of the Medical Staff, the Vice President of the Medical Staff shall serve the remainder of the term.